 Maintaining a healthy credit score is another key to successfully achieving financial freedom.
 A strong score may help you get approved for loans such as mortgages, car loans, and credit cards with favorable interest rates.

-It’s wise to regularly check your credit score.
+It's a good idea to regularly check your credit score.
 If you’re unhappy with where your score stands, there are ways to improve it over time.
 These might include lowering your credit utilization ratio, building your credit history, and paying your bills on time.

 Set aside an emergency fund